What is an Environmental, Social, and Governance (ESG)?

 What’s the Difference Between ESG and Sustainability Initiatives?

-The ESG framework is the specific, detailed system used to measure and report a company’s non-financial performance.
-It serves as a practical tool to assess risk and return.
-Think of sustainability as the overarching goal, and ESG as the mechanism for measuring progress.
+The ESG framework is a detailed and specific measure/reporting system used to quantify a company’s non-financial performance.
+It can be used as a tool for risk and return analysis.
+When it comes to sustainability, think in terms of the ultimate end goal and ESG as the means to gauge progress.

 Integrate Business Processes to Achieve ESG Goals with ScaleOcean’s Accounting Software